Berkeley-MDes/tdf-fa23-equilet/_iot_network_tutorial/README.md

 #### Acquire Mac Address

+1. connect your photon2 to the computer via the USB port
+1. connect the micro-usb plug to the photon2
 1. open up vs code
+1. inside of vs code, open a terminal window
+1. type `particle serial mac`
+1. copy the contents that are returned in the terminal for the upcoming steps

 #### Register MAC Address with UC Berkeley for usage with IoT network